England and Wales mayoral referendums

 Map showing referendum results by authority.

+The Local Government Act 2000 has allowed for local authorities in England and Wales to adopt a mayor-and-cabinet model, or to end its adoption, through local referendums.

-As of July 2025, there have been 55 referendums on the question of changing executive arrangements to a model with a directly elected mayor.
-Of these, 17 have resulted in the establishment of a new mayoralty and 37 have been rejected by voters.
-Referendums can be triggered by council resolution, local petition or central government intervention.
+As of July 2025, there have been 55 local referendums on the question of changing executive arrangements to a model with a directly elected mayor and 9 local referendums on the question of changing executive arrangements to a model without a directly elected mayor.

-Referendums on establishment of mayor
+Referendums on introduction of mayor-cabinet system

 "Yes" majority shown in green, "No" majority shown in red.